RaspberryPiFoundation/lesson_format/README.md

 The lesson formatter transforms our markdown lessons into a static website.

-You can see the output at <http://projects.codeclub.org.uk/> (a static site [driven by this repository](https://github.com/CodeClub/CodeClubUK-Projects)) and also at <http://codeclubworld.org/> ([driven by this repository](https://github.com/CodeClub/CodeClubWorld-Projects)).

 ## Installation and Running

 The site builder is a python script, which uses [pandoc](http://johnmacfarlane.net/pandoc/) for rendering, as well as [phantom.js](http://phantomjs.org/) for beautifying scratch code.
 For generating PDFs, it uses phantom.js.